 - Is entry to the testicles made through the scrotum or pre-scrotally?
 (Pre-scrotal incisions have less swelling and rabbits are less likely to lick at it.)

 - Does the veterinarian require withholding of food and water prior to surgery in rabbits?
 (Do not do this–rabbits can’t vomit, so there is no risk of that during surgery, and rabbits should never be allowed to get empty digestive tracts.)

 - What anesthetics are used?
-Some veterinarians are quite successful with anesthetics other than isoflurane, but the bunny is “hung over” after surgery, which increases the probability that s/he will be slow to start eating again, which can lead to serious problems if not dealt with.
+Some veterinarians are quite successful with anesthetics other than isoflurane or sevoflurane, but the bunny is “hung over” after surgery, which increases the probability that s/he will be slow to start eating again, which can lead to serious problems.

 What pre- and post-operative care should one give?

 Some rabbit people give their rabbit acidophilus for a couple of days prior to surgery, just to be certain that the digestive system is functioning in fine form.
 But don’t change the diet it any way during this time.